 Cancellation of the Contract

 Art.
-49 CISG provides for the buyer’s right to declare the contract avoided.
+49 of the CISG provides the buyer with the right to declare the contract avoided.
 According to the UN Convention on Contracts for the International Sale of Goods, the cancellation of the contract is possible if

 Reduction of the Purchase Price

-If there is a defect, the buyer can demand a reduction of the purchase price, according to Art.
+If there is a defect, the buyer may demand a reduction in the purchase price, pursuant to Art.
 50 CISG.
 However, the reduction is excluded according to Art.
 50 S, 2 CISG if

 Compensation

 If the buyer suffers damages because of the seller’s non-performance or default, he may claim compensation for his damage and loss of profit under Art.
 45 para.
 1 b) in connection with Art.
-74 et. seqq.
+74 et seq.
 CISG.

-A compensation claim is also conceivable in the context of a covering purchase made after the cancellation of the contract (cf. Art.
+A compensation claim is also conceivable in the context of a covering purchase made after the contract’s cancellation (cf. Art.
 75 CISG).
-A covering purchase exists if the buyer has acquired an object which serves the purpose that the originally purchased object was also intended to serve.
+A covering purchase exists if the buyer acquires an object that serves the purpose for which the originally purchased object was intended.

 Rights of the Seller